unravela/artisan-monorepo-demo/README.md

 git clone https://github.com/unravela/artisan-simple-demo.git
 ```

-Go into `artisan-simple-demo` diectory and run the build:
+Go into `artisan-simple-demo` directory and run the build:

 ```
 artisan run //backend:build
 ```

-When Artisan finish his job, you will have final binary of backend app with embedded frontend paart in `./backend/bin` folder.
+When Artisan finishes his job, you will have the back-end app's final binary with embedded front-end part in `./backend/bin` folder.